khakhalin/notes/dictionary.md

 **ASIC** (hard): Application-Specific Integrated Circuit, such as Google-NVideia TPUs for example ([wiki](https://en.wikipedia.org/wiki/Tensor_processing_unit))

+**Athena** a simple (not very efficient, but fast and [[sql]]-based) way to query from Amazon S2. ([ref](https://www.techtarget.com/searchaws/definition/Amazon-Athena)).
+Fully in the cloud, paying for the data scanned (not cheap, if used for anything analytic-like by mistake).
+No indexing, but partitioning.

 **Bagging** (ml): the simplest way to create an ensemble of classifiers using an algorithm: split data into bags (with replacement), train a different model on each of them.
 Final prediction = mean of all predictions. [ref](https://analyticsindiamag.com/primer-ensemble-learning-bagging-boosting/).
 See [[05_Ensembles]].

 **BASE** (db): basically Available, Soft state, Eventually consistent (a silly backronym of an antonym to ACID).
 See [[db_consistency]], [[database]]